dsj7419/python-learning-by-projects/04-data-structures/README.md

 ## Next Steps

-Congratulations on completing Chapter 4 and building your To-Do List Application! 🎉 Navigate to the [next chapter](../05-file-operations/README.md) to explore file operations in Python.
+Congratulations on completing Chapter 4 and building your To-Do List Application! 🎉 Navigate to the [next chapter](../05-modular-programming/README.md) to explore how to keep organized by using modular programming.

 ## Additional Resources